gahan-corporation/wyatt/doc/source/howtos/website.rst

 Administration and ERP integration
 ==================================

-A brief and incomplete introduction to the Odoo administration
+A brief and incomplete introduction to the Gerp administration
 --------------------------------------------------------------

-The Odoo administration was briefly seen during the `website support`_ section.
+The Gerp administration was briefly seen during the `website support`_ section.
 We can go back to it using :menuselection:`Administrator --> Administrator` in the menu (or :guilabel:`Sign In` if you're signed out).

-The conceptual structure of the Odoo backend is simple:
+The conceptual structure of the Gerp backend is simple:

 #. first are menus, a tree (menus can have sub-menus) of records.
 Menus
    without children map to…
 #. actions.
-Actions have various types: links, reports, code which Odoo should
+Actions have various types: links, reports, code which Gerp should
    execute or data display.
-Data display actions are called *window actions*, and tell Odoo to display a given *model* according to a set of views…
+Data display actions are called *window actions*, and tell Gerp to display a given *model* according to a set of views…
 #. a view has a type, a broad category to which it corresponds (a list,
    a graph, a calendar) and an *architecture* which customises the way the model is displayed inside the view.

-Editing in the Odoo administration
+Editing in the Gerp administration
 ----------------------------------

-By default, an Odoo model is essentially invisible to a user.
+By default, an Gerp model is essentially invisible to a user.
 To make it visible it must be available through an action, which itself needs to be reachable, generally through a menu.